itzuditsharma/Sentiment_Analysis_VADER_RoBERTa/README.md

 ****Pairwise Analysis and Visualization:** **Displays the relationships between VADER and RoBERTa sentiment scores and the review ratings using Seaborn and Matplotlib.

 **Sentiment Analysis Pipeline:** A sentiment analysis pipeline built using the Hugging Face transformers library, providing easy-to-use sentiment analysis for product reviews.

+**
+**Key Features:****
+Data visualization using Matplotlib and Seaborn.

+Sentiment analysis using VADER and RoBERTa models.

+Hugging Face's pipeline for quick and easy sentiment analysis.

+Exploratory data analysis with Pandas.

+Results comparison between VADER and RoBERTa using pair plots.

+**Tools and Libraries:**
+Python

+Pandas

+Numpy

+NLTK (VADER sentiment analyzer)

+Hugging Face Transformers (RoBERTa sentiment model)

+Seaborn and Matplotlib for data visualization

+tqdm for progress tracking